eggheadio/eggheadio-course-notes/real-time-data-with-graphql-subscriptions/notes/03-graphql-write-an-authenticated-query-in-onegraph.md

 ## OneGraphiQL

 `OneGraphiQL` is a data explorer that allows us to build up our GraphQL queries and mutations.
-It is the `OneGraph` implementation of [GraphiQL](https://github.com/graphql/graphiql), which can be used with any GraphQL endpoint. `GraphiQL` is the perfect way to discover what is available, as it is generated from the GraphQL schema, and provides helpful documentation for the queries, mutations and types.
-Additionally, it uses this data to intelligently suggest options for your queries and mutations.
+It is the `OneGraph` implementation of [GraphiQL](https://github.com/graphql/graphiql), which can be used with any GraphQL endpoint. `GraphiQL` is the perfect way to discover the different things we can request.
+It is generated from the GraphQL schema and provides helpful documentation for the graph's queries, mutations and types.
+Additionally, it can intelligently suggest options while we are building our queries and mutations.

 ⌨️ Pressing `Ctrl + Space` will display suggestions, and pressing `Tab` will autocomplete.
 This massively improves the speed at which you can build up GraphQL queries and mutations.